-Duke Energy Progress calculates its NC REPS Compliance Obligations for 2020, 2021, and 2022 based on interpretation of the statute (NC Gen. Stat. § 62-133.8), the Commission's rules implementing Senate Bill 3 (Rule R8-67), and subsequent Commission orders, as applied to the Company's actual or forecasted retail sales in the Planning Period.
-Table 1 below shows the Company's retail customers' REPS Compliance Obligation.
+Duke Energy Carolinas calculates its NC REPS Compliance Obligations for 2020, 2021, and 2022 based on interpretation of the statute (NC Gen. Stat. § 62-133.8), the Commission's rules implementing Senate Bill 3 (Rule R8-67), and subsequent Commission orders, as applied to the Company's actual or forecasted retail sales in the Planning Period, as well as the actual and forecasted retail sales of those wholesale customers for whom the Company is supplying REPS compliance services.
+The Company's wholesale customers for whom it supplies REPS compliance services are Rutherford Electric Membership Corporation, Blue Ridge Electric Membership Corporation, Town of Dallas, Town of Forest City, and the